-We attached the volumes that we used for VHD storage on the Dell EqualLogic storage to the Dell PowerEdge R710 server by connecting all four NICs available on the PS6000 array to a Dell PowerConnect 6248 switch.
-We used three physical NICs in the server at the host level to connect the Microsoft iSCSI Initiator within the server to the database pass-through disks and OS VHDs.
-We used the remaining NIC in the server for normal network communication. iSCSI traffic used one subnet, while normal network communication used a separate subnet.
+We attached the database volumes on the Dell EqualLogic PS6000 storage to the Dell PowerEdge R710 server by connecting all four NICs available on the PS6000 array to a Dell PowerConnect 6248 switch.
+We used two physical NICs in the server dedicated to iSCSI traffic to connect the Microsoft iSCSI Initiator within each VM to their respective database volumes.
+We used the remaining NICs in the server for normal network communication and VMkernel traffic. iSCSI traffic used one subnet, while normal network communication used a separate subnet.